Emergency Contact

 Seqwater will be keeping cottages 102-104.
 Renovations included the repair of floors and walls, new kitchen and bathroom cabinetry, new roofing and the opening of verandas and installation of balustrading reflecting the original design.

-Seqwater has reviewed the remaining cottages and have decided to lease cottages 106-110 on the public rental market to help provide affordable rental accommodation for the local community.
+Seqwater has reviewed the remaining cottages and will lease cottages 106-110 on the public rental market to help provide affordable rental accommodation for the local community.

 • Project updates